 Beeks' mission is to bring cloud-like flexibility to capital markets co-location and on-premise environments.

-One of the key gaps in the generic public cloud offerings is around observability.
-Capital markets clients require precision timing, from the wire, in order to manage their trading and pricing activity.
+One of the key gaps in the current hyperscalers is around observability.
+Capital markets clients require precision timing, from the wire, in order to manage their trading and pricing activities.
 This has not been available in the public cloud.

 Looking at the challenge of observability for capital markets from the other perspective, existing widespread capital markets observability solutions have often been developed in proprietary silos which limit interoperability with other tools.
-The capital markets -specific tools are often lacking in open interfaces and industry engagement, and have not evolved to include some useful improvements to observability that have been pioneered by organisations such as the Cloud Native Computing Foundation (CNCF) project.
+Tools that are specific to capital markets often lack open interfaces and industry engagement, and have not evolved to include some useful improvements to observability that have been pioneered by organisations such as the Cloud Native Computing Foundation (CNCF) project.

 Beeks Analytics aims to bridge these two worlds by bringing the CNCF outlook to our capital markets analytics tools.
 This will provide the following benefits for users: